 Wing lists several industries in its Use Case Page.
 The company serves consulting firms, e-commerce sellers, health and wellness companies, investment firms, IT service providers, construction companies, marketing and sales development firms, medical services, professional coaches, real estate agents, staffing companies, startups, talent agencies, and more.

-In addition to this, Wing has individual service pages for the following types of VAs:
+In addition to this, Wing VAs specialize in the following services:

 - General assistance

 - Personal assistance